The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 \begin{example} For the following reaction network with mass-action kinetics

 we have $s=3$, and the defining matrices are { } Any $w\in \ker(C)$ is of the form $w=(u_1,u_2,u_3,u_3,u_1,u_2)$ for some $u_1,u_2,u_3\in \CC$.
 But then

-Hence condition (i) in \Cref{thm:fnet} does not hold.
-We conclude that $f$ is degenerate and none of the statements (i)-(vi) hold.
+Hence, condition (i) in \Cref{thm:fnet} does not hold.
+We conclude that $f$ is degenerate, the network is strongly degenerate, and none of the statements (i)-(vi) hold.
 In particular, any positive steady state is degenerate, and the positive steady state variety is generically empty. \end{example}